Beramos/codinGame/Code4Life/README.md

 *Module_goto_connect*

 ## Ideas
+* **Difficulty unknown:** there is a need to query based on the recipe IDs
+* **Medium:** make the queuing system more elegant
+* **Simple:** start from a location based state Machine, starting pount of cascade is dependent on the location of the robot, it makes sense to fill up on recipes if the robot is at the diagnosis module
-Use an optimiser each timestep, that checks the possible outcomes given the current inventory and the the available data in the cloud
+* **Hard:** Use an optimiser each timestep, that checks the possible outcomes given the current inventory and the the available data in the cloud